amixofus/amixofus.github.io/content/english/_index.md

 # Features
 features:
-  - title: "We can have as many or as few of these as we want."
+  - title: "A short introduction"
     image: "/images/service-1.png"
-    content: "If/when we add more of these modules, keep the format of this one."
+    content: "On this website you will find posts from both Aurélie and Joshua.
+Just navigate to the top of the page to start exploring!
+You can expect to find the following topics:"
     bulletpoints:
+      - "Travel"
-      - "Bullet 1"
+      - "Philosophy"
-      - "Bullet 2"
+      - "Observations"
     button:
-      enable: false
+      enable: true
-      label: "Get Started Now"
+      label: "BLOG"
-      link: "#"
+      link: "/blog"
 ---